Fantomas

 'Fantomas' Release Dates

-Watch in Movie Theaters on April 5th, 1966
+Watch in Movie Theaters on April 5th, 1966 - Buy Fantomas Movie Tickets

-Fantomas Collection
+Fantomas Movies

 Fantômas is a fictional character created by French writers Marcel Allain (1885–1969) and Pierre Souvestre (1874–1914).
 One of the most popular characters in the history of French crime fiction, Fantômas was created in 1911 and appeared in a total of 32 volumes written by the two collaborators, then a subsequent 11 volumes written by Allain alone after Souvestre's death.
 A trilogy of Fantômas films, which started in 1964 with Fantômas, departed considerably from the novels by giving the story a more comedic tone as preceded by the first two Pink Panther films, and by making Fantômas (played by Jean Marais) more of a James Bond enemy by likewise borrowing from the first two Bond films.